Get travel and medical insurance

 Latest Travel Alert

-If you are in Malta, you should monitor developments regularly and follow the advice of local authorities.
-See links to relevant websites below.
+If you are in or planning to visit Malta, you should monitor developments regularly and follow the advice of local authorities.
+See links to relevant websites and resources below.

 Government of Malta COVID-19 helplines: 111 or + 356 2132 4086